bestguy/sveltestrap/Readme.md

 <Styles />
 ```

-### Note on server-side rendering (SSR) Usage
+### Note on usage with Sapper

-If you are using Sveltestrap in an SSR environment like Sapper,
+If you are using Sveltestrap with Sapper, it's recommended you import the component source directly.
-it's recommended you import the component source directly, for example:
+Note that this issue does not effect SvelteKit.
+For example:

 ```html
 <script>